PIR-10081 - British Politics: Welfare, Economy and Society

 40 hours of preparation for ten tutorials

-28 hours of preparation and writing of literature review
+28 hours of preparation and writing of the review

-58 hours of preparation and writing for essay
+60 hours of preparation and writing for the essay

 School Rules